• Skip to primary navigation

 Step 6.
 When the pie is done remove it from the oven and let cool completely before cutting, this usually takes about two hours.

-I’ve seen a range of baking temperatures recommended in various pecan pie recipes, and some will even tell you to start high (400 - 425 F) and then finish baking at a lower temp (325 - 350 F).
+I’ve seen a range of baking temperatures recommended in various pecan pie recipes.
+Some even tell you to start high (400 – 425 F) and then finish baking at a lower temperature (325 – 350 F).
 I like to keep things simple and go with 350 degrees the entire time.
-A higher temperature will, not surprisingly, give your pie more of a crispy, caramelized top.

 As your pie bakes, check on the color of the crust occasionally.
 If it gets too dark, you can wrap it in aluminum foil to stop the browning on top of the pie.
 When your pie is done, the edges should be firm, but the middle will spring back or even have a bit of jiggle - it will continue to set more as the pie cools.